In This Article

 Cards to Help Earn Asiana Club Miles

 The Bank of America Asiana Club Card is the easiest way to earn Asiana Club Miles.
 Although the bonus isn’t often very high, it is an easy way to directly earn points.
-After this, you’ll need to transfer Marriott Bonvoy Points.
-The Marriott Bonvoy Brilliant American Express Credit Card earns 100,000 Marriott Bonvoy Points as the sign-up bonus.
-This puts you more than halfway to an additional 50,000 Asiana Club miles when you transfer.
+After this, you’ll need to transfer Marriott Bonvoy Points which you can earn from a number of Marriott co-branded cards.

 Singapore’s KrisFlyer program is a solid option for booking flights to Argentina.
 Although using KrisFlyer miles won’t be the lowest-cost points option, the program’s multiple transfer partners make it easier to get points than some other SkyTeam programs.